spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/product-labels/managing-product-labels.md

 ## Reference information: Editing product labels

-The following table describes the attributes you see, select, or enter while creating and editing a product label in the Settings tab.
+The following table describes the attributes you see, select, or enter while creating and editing a product label on the **Settings** tab.

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |